PyCQA/redbaron/docs/basics.rst

     In [28]: red[0].target.dumps()

-.fst(), transform the redbaron tree into Baron FST
+.fst(), transform the RedBaron tree into Baron FST
 --------------------------------------------------

 To transform a RedBaron tree into Baron Full Syntax Tree, just use the